Table of Contents

 The stereotype: Gen Z is so easily offended that they leap at the opportunity to destroy the career and credibility of anyone who thinks differently than them.

 The truth: To debunk this Gen Z stereotype, let’s pause and ask the question: What exactly does it mean to “cancel” someone?
-There is no official “Council of Canceling,” so it’s largely up to interpretation.

 Does canceling mean boycotting something or someone?
 To protest?
 To speak out against something?
 To stop supporting a person or corporation financially?
 To just stop liking someone?